DavidJohnKelly/YoutubeDownloader/README.md

 Youtube Downloader uses a number of open source projects to work properly:

 - [PyTube] - used to extract youtube video data and download them
+- [Requests] - used to help check whether the provided URL is valid

 ## Installation